Cilegon Banten, Indonesia Travel Guide

 Cilegon itself does not offer major scenic viewpoints.
 Nearby coastal areas provide sea views.

-Cilegon has a coastline, but it is mainly industrial, dominated by the port and factories.
+Cilegon has a coastline, but it is mainly industrial, mainly consisting of the port and factories.
 Not suitable for leisure activities.

 No significant spots for watching wildlife or geological features hold major tourism appeal within Cilegon city limits.